 At UAS we offer a common learning environment, which is an educational setting where students from different backgrounds and with different abilities learn together in an inclusive environment.
 Common learning environments are used for the majority of the students' regular instruction hours and may include classrooms, libraries, gym, performance theatres, music rooms, cafeterias, playgrounds and the local community.
-A common learning environment is not a place where students learn in isolation from their peers.
+We define a common learning environment as a place where every student learns in collaboration.
 Effective common learning environments: